kagantmr/zuzu/docs/processes.md

-# Zuzu Process Model
+# zuzu Process Model

-This document describes how processes are represented, created, scheduled, and destroyed in Zuzu.
+This document describes how processes are represented, created, scheduled, and destroyed in zuzu.

 ---